Atlantic tripletail: Geographical distribution

 The Atlantic tripletail is the only fish in the family Lobotidae that can be found in the Atlantic Ocean.
 It is, however, distributed across tropical seas especially in the Indonesian region which is commonly found in wet markets such as in Pontianak, West Kalimantan.

 In US waters, Atlantic tripletails are found from Massachusetts and Bermuda to Argentina, the eastern Atlantic and Mediterranean Sea, from Madeira Island to the Gulf of Guinea, the eastern Pacific from Costa Rica to Peru, and the western Pacific from Japan to Fiji and Tuvalu.
 They are rarely found north of Chesapeake Bay.
 They are found on the Gulf Coast from April to October and then migrate to warmer waters during winter.
 In the spring, tripletails concentrate just offshore of two particular spots: Port Canaveral, Florida (March–June) and Jekyll Island, Georgia (April–July).

+The Atlantic tripletail has been recorded as far north as the United Kingdom.

-Habitat
+Habitat and ecology

 Atlantic tripletails are found coastally in most, but not all, tropical and subtropical seas.
 They are semimigratorial and pelagic.
 Normally solitary, they have been known to form schools.
 They can be found in bays, sounds, and estuaries during the summer.
 Juveniles are usually found swimming under patches of Sargassum algae.
 In the Gulf of Mexico, adults are usually found in open water, but can also be found in passes, inlets, and bays near river mouths.
 Large adults are sometimes found near the surface over deep, open water, although always associated with floating objects.
 Young fishes are also often found in or near shipwrecks, beams or supports, jetties, flotsam and sea buoys.
 Fry are usually found in waters that exceed 84 °F (29 °C), greater than 3.3‰ salinity, and more than 230 feet (70 m) deep.

-Tripletails are well known for their unusual behavior of floating just beneath the surface with one side exposed, mimicking a leaf or floating debris.
-This is thought to be a feeding strategy because of the locality of their prey items and the floating structures associated with this behavior.
-The behavior has resulted in a rapidly increasing incidence of recreational fishermen sight-fishing for the floating tripletails, resulting in severe bag and length restrictions in Florida and Georgia to ensure future populations.
+Tripletail are well known for their unusual behavior of floating just beneath the surface with one side exposed, mimicking a leaf or floating debris.
+They are also known to be able to change between light and dark shades of their normal coloration.
+These behaviors may help juveniles avoid predators, and are also believed to be a feeding strategy.
+Located in rafts of flotsam, near buoys, channel markers, crab trap floats, and other floating structures that provide cover for prey species, tripletail floating on their side may appear to be part of this cover, allowing close approach before the prey are taken in ambush.
+The behavior has resulted in a rapidly increasing incidence of recreational fishermen sight-fishing for the floating tripletail, resulting in severe bag and length restrictions in Florida and Georgia to ensure future populations.

 Biology

-Distinctive features

-The Atlantic tripletail has scales that extend onto its dorsal, anal, and caudal fins and a head profile that concaves as the fish ages.
-It has a compressed but deep body with a triangle-shaped head.
-The eyes are small, but the mouth is large.
-The bases of the dorsal and anal fins are scaled and the pectoral fins are shorter than the pelvic fins.
-The name "tripletail" is given because of the fish's three rounded fins: dorsal, caudal, and anal.